MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 #### The navigation bar custom setting behavior

 The property `customUi.library.navigationBar.enabled` would affect the library home page UI together with the navigation bar setting in the application settings.
-There are 2 related item in the application settings in MicroStrategy Workstation:
+There are 2 related item in the application settings in Workstation:

 - Disable toolbar
 - Collapse toolbar by default